raml-org/raml-spec/versions/raml-10/raml-10.md

 ## Responses

-The resources and methods sections of this document have so far described HTTP requests.
+The resources and methods sections of this document describe HTTP requests.
 This section describes the HTTP responses to method invocations on resources.

 The OPTIONAL **responses** property of a method on a resource describes the possible responses to invoking that method on that resource.
-Its value is an object whose property names are the possible HTTP status codes for that method on that resource, and whose property values describe the corresponding responses.
-Each such value is termed a **response declaration**.
+The value of **responses** is an object that has properties named after possible HTTP status codes for that method on that resource.
+The property values describe the corresponding responses.
+Each value is a **response declaration**.

-Note that the properties of the responses object are often numeric, e.g. 200 or 204.
-Processors MUST treat these numeric keys as string keys for all purposes.
-For example, '200' and 200 MUST be treated as equivalent property keys and therefore not both would be allowed simultaneously since they would constitute duplicate properties.
+Properties of the responses object are often numeric, for example 200 or 204.
+Processors MUST treat these numeric keys as string keys in all situations.
+For example, '200' and 200 MUST be treated as duplicate property keys, and therefore, are not allowed simultaneously.

-The value of a response declaration is an object that may contain any of the following properties.
+The value of a response declaration is an object that can contain any of the following properties:

 |Property | Description |
 |:--------|:------------|
-| description? | A longer, human-friendly description of the response
+| description? | A human-friendly description of the response
-| (&lt;annotationName&gt;) | Annotations to be applied to this response.
-Annotations are any property whose key begins with "(" and ends with ")" and whose name (the part between the beginning and ending parentheses) is a declared annotation name.
-See section [Annotations](#annotations) for more information.
+| (&lt;annotationName&gt;) | [Annotations](#annotations) to be applied to this response.
+An annotation is a property having a key that begins with "(" and ends with ")".
+The text enclosed in parentheses is the annotation name.
 | headers? | Detailed information about any response headers returned by this method
 | body? | The body of the response

-The OPTIONAL properties **description**, **headers**, **body**, and **annotations** have the same syntax and semantics as they do for [method declarations](methods), but applied to HTTP responses rather than HTTP requests.
+The syntax and semantics of the OPTIONAL properties **description**, **headers**, **body**, and **annotations** for responses and [method declarations](methods) are the same, but applied to HTTP responses rather than HTTP requests, respectively.

-The following example illustrates some possible responses.
+The following example illustrates some possible responses:

 ```yaml
 #%RAML 1.0